Robert Greenwald’s ‘Unmanned’: Essential Public Service Journalism

 He has interviewed numerous survivors and eyewitnesses of drone attacks, such as the family of Momina Bibi, the 67-year-old midwife blown up in a drone strike in her garden in October last year.
 And survivors of the attack on the tribal jirga in 2011 that killed 40 of its participants.

 Greenwald puts names and faces on a society that barely even registers in American consciousness or the consciousness of the West, except as a target.
-He shows football players, primary school teachers, community leaders, lawyers, and schoolchildren, all of whom have been affected by the drone war, and exposes the lies and deceit from a US government that insists that civilians are not being killed.
+He shows football players, primary school teachers, community leaders, lawyers, and schoolchildren, all of whom have been affected by the drone war, and US government claims that civilians are not being killed as dishonest and deceitful.

-Greenwald exposes a policy of killing that is strategically bankrupt, which appears to have no coherent objectives beyond a smaller scale version of the disastrous Vietnam-era body count syndrome, and which appears entirely oblivious to the persistent claims from both Pakistani and sections of its own military that drone strikes are manufacturing more militants than they actually kill.
+Greenwald exposes a policy of killing that appears to have no coherent strategic objectives beyond a smaller scale version of the Vietnam-era body count syndrome, and seems indifferent to the claims from both Pakistani and sections of the US military itself that drone strikes are manufacturing more militants than they actually kill.